nosarthur/nosarthur.github.io/_drafts/quantum-fourier-transform.md

 There is also arbitrariness in the range of the summation index $$j$$: any $$N$$ consecutive integers will do.
 Sometimes it is more convenient to include both positive and negative values.
-To complicate things further, some authors swap the definitions of DFT and IDFT.
+To complicate things even more, some authors swap the definitions of DFT and IDFT.
-Thus one needs to be cautious when applying other people's formulas.
+Thus one needs to be very cautious when applying other people's formulas.
-I will stick to the fore-mentioned choice here.

 The DFT transformation has explicit matrix form.
 For example,